4afS/setting/README.md

 - Change font of terminal from `Edit > Preferences > Profiles > Text > Custom Font`

-- HAVE TO DO when ubuntu is installed
+- DO when ubuntu is installed
     - `sudo apt update` and `sudo apt upgrade -y`

 - add github infomation to .netrc